 By Marcia Hinds – Megan and Ryan’s Mom

 Here is your holiday pep talk and the best way to survive and enjoy this stressful time of year!
 There is really only one rule you have to remember.
 Rule # 1 – When you go someone’s house to “celebrate,” do not talk to any friends and relatives whose perfect children never misbehave!
 Or it might be better to just ignore them and walk away, especially when they offer their unsolicited parenting advice.
+They have no idea how difficult our daily lives are and what we have to do every day just to survive.

 And when you feel bad because you work with your kids all the time and these people don’t have a clue, just repeat this phase to yourself over and over again.
 “Autism is not my fault!”
 Then rinse and repeat!!!
 Just keep saying that until you actually believe it.
 Try not to let them get to you, and never notice how little they don’t have to teach their kids anything because they already know how to do things.